-The web page for the experiment.
-To see how the CSP policies work, we wrote the following HTML page, which contains six areas, areal to area6.
+The example32 (a|b|c) servers host the same web page index.html, which is used to demonstrate how the CSP policies work.
+In this page, there are six areas, area1 to area6.
 Initially, each area displays "Failed".
 The page also includes six pieces of JavaScript code, each trying to write "OK" to its corresponding area.
 If we can see OK in an area, that means, the JavaScript code corresponding to that area has been executed successfully; otherwise, we would see Failed.
+There is also a button on this page.
+If it is clicked, a message will pop up, if the underlying JavaScript code gets triggered.

+'''

-Listing 2: The experiment web page csptest.html
+Listing 1: The experiment web page index.html

+'''